McIlroy rested for Saturday foursomes

 Rory McIlroy has been left out of a Ryder Cup session for the first time in his career after losing both his matches on Friday's opening day.

-The Northern Irishman was beaten 5&3 in his foursomes match with Ian Poulter before losing 4&3 with Shane Lowry.
+The Northern Irishman, who was beaten 5&3 in his foursomes match with Ian Poulter and 4&3 with Shane Lowry, will sit out Saturday's opening foursomes.

-McIlroy, 32, had played in 26 straight matches since making his debut at Celtic Manor in 2010.
+McIlroy, 32, had played in 26 straight matches since making his debut in 2010.

 The United States opened a record 6-2 lead over Europe on the opening day at Whistling Straits in Wisconsin.

-Despite dropping him, Europe captain Padraig Harrington said he "could not have asked more" from McIlroy.
+Despite leaving him out, Europe captain Padraig Harrington said he "could not have asked more" from McIlroy.

 "The golf didn't go as well as he would have liked, but I'm not second-guessing him for a second in terms of his leadership and what he does for my team," Harrington added.